FREE Case Review (866) 588-0600

 The Adjudication Process

-Specific regulations direct the process in which an initiating party, or trier, informs others of the facts involved in a case and defines any laws applicable to said case [2]
+Specific regulations guide the adjudication process, in which the initiating party, or "trier," presents the facts of a case and identifies the relevant laws [2].

 Who Is Involved In The Adjudication Process?